bortolo/Three-tier-app-infrastructure/terraform_test_AWS/SecretManager/README.md

 $ terraform plan
 $ terraform apply
 ```
+Run terraform apply one more time if something goes wrong.

 Note that this example may create resources which can cost money (AWS Elastic IP, for example).
 Run `terraform destroy` when you don't need these resources.

 ### Deploy node.js app

-Before to do this step you have to deploy the EC2 and the RDS mySQL instance.
+Before this step you have to deploy the terraform script.

-If you already updated both `config.service` and `configure_nodejs.yml` just run the following command from the `playbooks` folder.
+If you already updated the `config.service` just run the following command from the `playbooks` folder.
 ```
 ansible-playbook -i ./ec2.py ./configure_nodejs.yml -l tag_Name_fe_server
 ```

-On your preferred browser, go to `<EC2-instance-public-ip>:8080/views`, you should see a screen like this (with zero rows because it is still empty)
+On your preferred browser, go to `<EC2-instance-public-ip>:8080/views`, you should see a screen like this (with zero rows because the db is still empty)

 ![appview](./images/appview.png)